-- A) The Duties of the First Senate President Pro-Tempore are as follows: - 1) Shall serve as the Chairperson of the Constitution & By-Laws Committee. - a) Shall serve as the A.S.
-Public Defender. - 2) Shall chair all Senate Ad Hoc Committees concerning internal affairs. - 3) Shall follow up on all Action Items passed by the A.S.
-Senate and insure that business is properly completed. - 4) Shall assist the Internal Vice President in reviewing the honoraria requests of Senate, Board, Committee, and Commission members.
+- A) The Duties of the First Senate President Pro-Tempore are as follows: - 1) Shall chair all Senate Ad Hoc Committees concerning internal affairs. - 2) Shall follow up on all Action Items passed by the A.S.
+Senate and insure that business is properly completed. - 3) Shall assist the Internal Vice President in reviewing the honoraria requests of Senate, Board, Committee, and Commission members.
 Additionally, shall preside as Vice Chair of the A.S.
-Committee on Honoraria. - 5) Meet at least twice a quarter with each member of the Senate to help facilitate the completion of all duties delineated in Article V, Section 1 of the A.S.
-Bylaws. - 6) In the event that the office of the Internal Vice President becomes vacant; the first Pro-Tempore shall serve as Vice President of Internal Affairs until a new Internal Vice President is duly elected. - 7) In the event that the First Pro-Tempore cannot attend or has a proxy for a scheduled Associated Student's Senate meeting, the Second Pro-Tempore shall assume their responsibilities. - 8) Shall be responsible for attending all meetings of the Office of the Internal Vice President.
+Committee on Honoraria. - 4) Meet at least twice a quarter with each member of the Senate to help facilitate the completion of all duties delineated in Article V, Section 1 of the A.S.
+Bylaws. - 5) In the event that the office of the Internal Vice President becomes vacant; the first Pro-Tempore shall serve as Vice President of Internal Affairs until a new Internal Vice President is duly elected. - 6) In the event that the First Pro-Tempore cannot attend or has a proxy for a scheduled Associated Student's Senate meeting, the Second Pro-Tempore shall assume their responsibilities. - 7) Shall be responsible for attending all meetings of the Office of the Internal Vice President. - 8) Shall assist the Internal Vice President in helping Senate members on their group projects, as seen fit by the Internal Vice President.

-- 9) Shall assist the Internal Vice President in helping Senate members on their group projects, as seen fit by the Internal Vice President. - B) The Duties of the Second Senate President Pro-Tempore are as follows: - 1) The Second Pro-Tempore shall assume all the responsibilities of the First Pro-Tempore in the absence of the First Representative Pro-Tempore. - 2) Shall serve as the Vice Chairperson of the Constitution and By-laws Committee. - 3) Assist the First Pro-Tempore with their Pro-Tempore Responsibilities if he/she should request it. - 4) Shall aid the Internal Vice President in reviewing the honoraria requests of Senate, Board, Committee, and Commission members. - 5) Be responsible for formulating the budget package of the Senate and presenting it at the Finance and Business Committee budget allocation hearings. - 6) Shall make an annual report at the first regular Senate meeting during Winter quarter.
-This report shall consist of an overview of current A.S. boycotts, including the dates and bill numbers under which said boycotts were enacted, and those bills' stated reasons for the enactment of said boycotts. - 7) In the event that the First Pro-Tempore and Second Pro-Tempore cannot attend or has a proxy for an Associated Student's Senate meeting, the position and its responsibilities shall be temporarily filled by an elected member of the Senate chosen by the chair, with two thirds (2/3) approval of Senate. - 8) Shall be responsible for attending all meetings of the Office of the Internal Vice President. - 9) Shall assist the Internal Vice President in helping Senate members on their group projects, as seen fit by the IVP.
+- B) The Duties of the Second Senate President Pro-Tempore are as follows: - 1) The Second Pro-Tempore shall assume all the responsibilities of the First Pro-Tempore in the absence of the First Representative Pro-Tempore. - 2) Assist the First Pro-Tempore with their Pro-Tempore Responsibilities if he/she should request it. - 3) Shall aid the Internal Vice President in reviewing the honoraria requests of Senate, Board, Committee, and Commission members. - 4) Be responsible for formulating the budget package of the Senate and presenting it at the Finance and Business Committee budget allocation hearings. - 5) Shall make an annual report at the first regular Senate meeting during Winter quarter.
+This report shall consist of an overview of current A.S. boycotts, including the dates and bill numbers under which said boycotts were enacted, and those bills' stated reasons for the enactment of said boycotts. - 6) In the event that the First Pro-Tempore and Second Pro-Tempore cannot attend or has a proxy for an Associated Student's Senate meeting, the position and its responsibilities shall be temporarily filled by an elected member of the Senate chosen by the chair, with two thirds (2/3) approval of Senate. - 7) Shall be responsible for attending all meetings of the Office of the Internal Vice President. - 8) Shall assist the Internal Vice President in helping Senate members on their group projects, as seen fit by the IVP.